camunda/camunda-docs/docs/apis-tools/frontend-development/introduction-to-task-applications.md

 ## Additional elements and alternative use cases

 Often, task applications support the collaborative work on tasks, generally done using **comments**. **Document management** is a common use case of task applications, allowing users to upload, manage, and review **attachments**.
-And task applications are the right place to browse, reference, and manage **case management data**.
+Task applications are also the right place to browse, reference, and manage **case management data**.

 Task applications are not limited to web applications to be worked on desktops.
 Camunda has been used successfully for the the development of omnichannel customer-facing applications, such as **mobile banking apps**, often via a **backend-for-frontend** implementation.